fpoirotte/save-editor-AGB-AY5E/README.md

 This program should only be used by people who legally own a copy of the original game.
 I do not condone nor encourage software/video game piracy.

-If you do not own a legitimate copy of the game, please uninstall this program from your computer immediately.
+If you do not own a legitimate copy of the game, please [uninstall this program](#uninstallation) from your computer immediately.

+I recommend that you do not use this program if you want to benefit from the full original gaming experience intended by the game's developpers.
+Nonetheless, this tool may be particularly useful for people who could not [unlock Trusdale (Salomon Muto)(./docs/Usage.md#how-can-i-unlock-trusdale--salomon-muto)] and do not want to start over.

 ## License

 This program is released under the MIT license.
-See https://github.com/fpoirotte/save-editor-AGB-AY5E/blob/main/LICENSE for more information.
+See the [LICENSE](./LICENSE) file for more information.